Ferhat Mehenni

 In 2012, Mehenni was subjected to controversy after visiting Israel, where he voiced his support and solidarity for Israel, comparing it to Kabylia.
+In 2021, Mehenni's organization, MAK, has been classified as a terrorist organisation in Algeria after claims from the Algerian authorities saying that MAK members were planning car bombs.
+Mehenni was arrested by the French authorities and placed in police custody in 2021 as part of an investigation into organised money laundering in relation to sports betting.

 Career and Politics

 Early life

-Mehenni was born on March 5, 1951, in Illoula Oumalou, Tizi Ouzou Province, Algeria.
+Mehenni was born on March 5, 1951, in Illoula Oumalou, Tizi Ouzou Province, Kabylia.
 He graduated from the University of Algiers with a degree in political science.
-Mehenni won first prize in the Algiers Modern Music Festival in 1973.
 Soon after, he began his career as a protest singer and political activist.

 Activism

 Due to his hostility towards the Algerian government and extremists, Mehenni was arrested 13 times, imprisoned for 3 years, and tortured repeatedly by government forces.

 In response to the Black Spring massacre in Kabylia, Mehenni established the Movement for the Autonomy of Kabylia.
 The MAK was later reformed into the Movement for the Self-Determination of Kabylia.

 Mehenni's eldest son, Améziane Mehenni, was assassinated in 2004.